 When I incorporated these steps, I discovered that I was studying 2-1/2 hours for every hour I was in class.
 That’s a lot of work if you’re taking a 15 hour course load, a total of 52.5 hours (including class time).
 When I decided that I would view my college coursework as a regular job, I excelled, making straight A’s and the President’s list.
 When I slacked off and decided it was too much work, my performance suffered.
 Funny how this concept easily transfers to real life.

 Looking at my college coursework as a job meant that I was in class at 8:00 AM and would use every hour up until 5:30 as my “work time.”
-I would take a 30 minute lunch, but I didn’t waste any time during the whole day by playing video games, chatting with friends, or goofing off.
+I would take a 30 minute lunch, but I didn’t waste any time during the whole day by playing video games, chatting with friends, “hanging out”, or goofing off.
 Because I structured everything this way, my evenings were free.
 I was able to watch TV, play video games, go out with friends, or do research for any papers that I had to write.

 When test time came around, I found that I was naturally prepared and could approach the test with a great deal of confidence.

 Don’t get me wrong.
 This is a very labor intensive, very difficult set of steps to follow for every course, and every course may not require this much structure.
 I was in Business Finance and it sure helped me.
-Later, when I was getting my MBA, it proved very valuable.
+Later, when I was getting my MBA, it proved extremely valuable.